ros-navigation/docs.nav2.org/tutorials/docs/writing_new_nav2controller_plugin.rst

 Our example plugin class ``nav2_pure_pursuit_controller::PurePursuitController`` inherits from the base class ``nav2_core::Controller``.
 The base class provides a set of virtual methods to implement a controller plugin.
 These methods are called at runtime by the controller server to compute velocity commands.
-The list of methods and their descriptions and necessity are presented in the table below:
+The list of methods, and their descriptions, and necessity are presented in the table below:

 +---------------------------+---------------------------------------------------------------------------------------+------------------------+
 | **Virtual method**        | **Method description**                                                                | **Requires override?** |